Dre Campbell Farm

 Takeaway

-If you’ve ever grown tomatoes, you know that tomato hornworms can ruin your crop in no time.
-Luckily, these safe and natural remedies can help keep them under control.
+If you’ve ever grown tomatoes, sweet peppers, eggplant, and potatoes, you may know that tomato hornworms can ruin your crop in no time.
+Luckily, these safe and natural remedies can help keep these pests under control.

 Andre Campbell